What Are the Tax Consequences of Cashing in a Life Insurance Policy?

-Taxes may also apply to investment gains; if your policy has accrued cash value, any gains are taxed at capital gains rates, which vary by how long you held the policy.
+If your policy has built-up cash value, you may also owe taxes on the investment gains.
+These gains are usually taxed at capital gains rates, which depend on how long you’ve held the policy.

 Recent Tax Law Changes Boost the Life Settlement Industry